 DJH: In what year was that?

 That was last year in, the interview was in May last year.

 DJH: Okay.
 And before then, you were in-, interpreting, trans-, translating.

 Translating and training, and training, yes.

 DJH: Of the section.
 How shall I say this?
-I’m interested, we’re interested in knowing your experiences not just as a translator and not just as a, as a section chief but as person who’s been through the, sounds like the entire process, you’ve served in all of, almost all, if not all, of the capacities.
+I’m interested, we’re interested in knowing your experiences not just as a translator and not just as a, as the section chief but as a person who’s been through the, sounds like the entire process, you’ve served in all of, almost all, if not all, of the capacities.

 DJH: Your general impressions of, first of all, the job of the translators and what, and, and the limitations that have been there and the positive abilities, the, the opportunities, if you will.